-CPOE is defined as the provider’s use of a computer to enter medication, laboratory, and radiology orders.
+CPOE is defined as the provider’s use of a computer to enter medication, laboratory, and diagnostic imaging orders.
 The CPOE process requires the doctor to have computerized documentation of the order for purposes of assuring patient safety and for proper organization of the record.
 It is not required that the order be electronically transmitted.

 Medicaid Promoting Interoperability Objective and Calculation